 Repair leaking balcony, deck or podium

 Obviously the first thing to do is to try and identify the source of the leak and its location by removing the Gyprock to reveal the crack in the concrete.
 This will however not help you if the membrane used was a loose laid membrane, you would have to check for any recent activity such as installing AC, satellite dish or solar panel.
 If you can find nothing; then try sealing the tiles.
-If this does not work then everything has to be removed and you start again with the fully bonded Wrimco SBS sheet membrane system with PB4 protection / insulation board.
+If this does not work then everything has to be removed and you start again with the fully bonded Wrimco SBS sheet membrane system with XPS protection board / insulation board.

 A frequent cause of water penetration is due to water bypassing the membrane system, especially where there are structures above the balcony in question.
 Check that flashings are functioning as intended, walls are properly sealed, windows and doors drain correctly, etc.